-Students in the fundamental schools are expected to exercise good judgment and dress in a responsible manner.
+Students in fundamental schools are expected to exercise good judgment and dress in a responsible manner.
 All clothing must be worn in the manner in which it was designed to be worn.
 All dress and grooming rules will be enforced.
 Students who come to school wearing inappropriate attire may be sent to the office to call a parent/guardian for acceptable clothing and will receive a Dress Code Violation.
-On the third violation, a Warning/Detention Notice will be given and for each additional dress code violation thereafter.
-After three dress code Warning/Detention Notices in an infraction period, the student will be referred to the Intervention and Appeals Committee (IAC).
+After the fourth violation letter, a Warning/Detention Notice will be given for each additional dress code violation thereafter.